bplittle/api-docs-test/source/includes/_strutta.md

 This API is designed so that it can easily and securely be implemented on both the client and the server.
 JSON is returned in all API responses, including errors, which have a standardized structure.
 We do our best to provide specific, in-depth error messages to save you headaches.

-We also keep a record of all authenticated API calls (those that result in responses other than 401 or 404) that get made, so you can easily view your own usage history and the history of those you grant permission to.

 Throughout the many parameter lists in this documentation, only parameters marked as optional are not required.